vale981/HOPSFlow-Paper/readme.md

 if you encounter trouble.
 I may not have much time to help you though.

 The actual simulation data is available upon request.
-Checking gigabytes of binary data into git is not a good idea.u
+Checking gigabytes of binary data into git is not a good idea.